eachambers/ggtrout/README.md

-# ggtrout, for those obsessed with trout coloration
+# ggtrout, made for those obsessed with trout coloration

 This package XXX